RheaAdh/KhelaKaro/api/README.md

 2. Profile Page

--   most frequent sport played ( show this )
+-   frequency of each sport played ( show max min whatever )
 -   active days history with date user can see which sport(s) he played on that day
 -   add badge if 30 days